cisco-outshift-ai-agents/jira-agntcy-agent/eval/README.md

-## Introduction
+## Introduction:

 This eval/ subdirectory contains tools designed to **evaluate the performance of the Jira Agent**.
-Jira Agent has two evaluation metrics
+Jira Agent has two evaluation techniques:

 1. Trajectory Evaluation
-2. Correctness
+2. Correctness Evaluation

-### How It Works
-#TODO

-## Prerequisites for the eval tool
+## Prerequisites for the eval tool:

+To use the these evaluation scripts:

 1. Install [pyenv](https://github.com/pyenv/pyenv?tab=readme-ov-file#installation) and install Python 3.12.9
    ```bash